 If you wish to be selected as a candidate for the UdeM student exchange program, contact the student mobility office at your home institution to find out about their selection process and deadlines.

 If selected for the UdeM student exchange program, your home institution must proceed with your official nomination.

 - Submit your online application form

-The application information will be provided by our office; this will create your student account at UdeM.
+The application information will be sent to you once your nomination is received.
 The application to the exchange program is free; you will not have to pay any fees.
 Please note that submitting the application does not guarantee acceptance into the UdeM student exchange program.

 - Upload your application documents